bhavesh-chaudhari/ace/README.md

 ## About Project

-This is a github repository for the official website of Ace - The Entrepreneurship Cell [IIITN](https://twitter.com/iiitn_official?lang=en).
+This is a github repository for the official website of Ace - The Entrepreneurship Cell of [IIITN](https://twitter.com/iiitn_official?lang=en).

 ### Built With
 - React Js